As business owners, we all want to sleep easy knowing that our customers can safely pay for our goods and services.

 How Tyl can help you meet SCA requirements

 Any change brings a degree of uncertainty, so by using a Tyl card machine like the all-singing, all-dancing Clover Flex, or the pint-sized Portable card reader, you won’t have to sweat about SCA.
-That’s because your Tyl machine will seamlessly ask for authentication through 3D Secure when a customer makes a payment, or flag any exempt transactions.
-(Fees apply).
+That’s because your Tyl machine will seamlessly ask for SCA authentication when a customer makes a payment using one of our terminals.